-Site 1128 provided the first opportunity to sample and establish a seismic stratigraphy for this thick (containing more than 10 km of sediment) and laterally extensive continental rise basin.
+Site 1128 provided the first opportunity to sample and establish a seismic stratigraphy for this thick (containing over 10 km of sediment) and laterally extensive continental rise basin.
 Seismic imagery shows that the thin (72 m), relatively condensed Neogene section (largely corresponding to lithostratigraphic Unit I) was deposited in a small perched sub-basin lying within a thick Paleogene and Mesozoic succession and that the Neogene sequence is thin or absent over much of the basin.
 Exposed Mesozoic sediments on the middle and lower slope are the presumed source of lithified material commonly present within resedimented intervals.
-Although not intersected because of operational time constraints, a prominent angular unconformity ~150 m below total depth at Site 1128 almost certainly marks the base of the Cenozoic succession.
-Apart from hiatuses between the lower and middle Eocene and the Oligocene and Miocene, Site 1128 results indicate that the upper part of this basin contains a thick, almost continuous biosiliceous record of Southern Ocean development through the Paleogene.
+Although not intersected because of operational time constraints, a prominent angular unconformity ~150 m below total depth at Site 1128 almost certainly marks the base of the Cenozoic.
+Apart from hiatuses between the lower and middle Eocene and Oligocene and Miocene, Site 1128 results indicate that the upper part of this basin contains a thick, almost continuous biosiliceous record of Southern Ocean development through the Paleogene.

-Site 1129 was the third and proximal site of a three-site transect through a set of upper Neogene clinoforms immediately seaward of the present-day shelf edge.
-Site 1129, located just seaward of the shelf edge in 202.5 m of water, intersects a more expanded record of the oldest part of the clinoform sequence.
-The principal objective of this transect was to collect detailed, high-resolution profiles through a late Neogene shelf edge (high energy) to upper slope (low energy) succession deposited within a cool-water carbonate environment, to determine the response of this type of depositional system to Pliocene-Quaternary sealevel fluctuations.
+Site 1129 was the third and proximal site of a planned three-site transect through a spectacular set of late Neogene clinoforms immediately seaward of the present-day shelf edge.
+Site 1129, located just seaward of the shelf edge in 202.4 m of water, intersects the most expanded record of the oldest part of the clinoform sequence.
+The principal objective of this transect is to collect detailed, high-resolution profiles through a late Neogene shelf-edge (high energy) to upper slope (low energy) succession deposited within a cool-water carbonate environment, to determine the response of this type of depositional system to Pliocene-Pleistocene sea-level fluctuations.

-The succession recovered at Site 1129 is 604.2 m thick (Table T2) and was divided into three lithostratigraphic units.
+The succession recovered at Site 1129 is 604.2 m thick (Table 2) and was subdivided into three lithostratigraphic units.
 Unit I (0-149.8 mbsf) consists mainly of unlithified bryozoan floatstone to rudstone and bioclastic packstone to grainstone, with abundant bryozoan fragments.
-The floatstone and rudstone are pale yellow to light gray, with a poorly sorted, very fine to medium sand-sized bioclastic packstone matrix.
+The floatstone and rudstone are pale yellow to light gray and have a poorly sorted, very fine to medium sand-sized bioclastic packstone matrix.
 The floatstone and rudstone contain abundant granule- to pebble-sized bryozoan fragments exhibiting highly diverse growth forms.
-The bioclastic packstone to grainstone is pale yellow, light gray, and light olive gray and consists of very fine to fine sand-sized bioclasts together with coarse sand- to granule-sized bryozoan fragments.
-The unit is divided into five subunits, each forming a package grading upward from bioclastic packstone at the base to bryozoan floatstone and rudstone at the top.
-We infer that each subunit represents an individual mound-building episode.
-Unit II (149.8-556.7 mbsf) consists of light gray, light olive gray, and gray bioturbated bioclastic packstone and minor grainstone and wackestone with four nannofossil chalk intervals.
-Lithification increases from unlithified sediments at the top of Unit II to partially lithified sediment with well-lithified chalk intervals at the base.
+The bioclastic packstone to grainstone is pale yellow, light gray, and light olive gray, and consists of very fine to fine sand-sized bioclasts with some coarse sand- to granule-sized bryozoan fragments.
+The unit is subdivided into five subunits, each forming a package grading upward from bioclastic packstone at the base to bryozoan floatstone and rudstone at the top, with each subunit representing an individual mound-building episode.
+Unit II (149.8-556.7 mbsf) consists of thick, light gray, light olive gray, and gray bioturbated bioclastic packstone and minor grainstone and wackestone with four nannofossil chalk intervals.
+Lithification increases from unlithified at the top of Unit II, to partially lithified with well-lithified chalk intervals at the base.
 The upper part of Unit II is dominated by very fine to fine sand-sized, generally well-sorted, massive bioclastic packstone with subordinate grainstone and wackestone.
-The lower part is characterized by muddy bioclastic mudstone, wackestone, and packstone with abundant well-defined burrows.
+The lower part is characterized by muddy bioclastic mudstone, wackestone, and packstone with abundant welldefined burrows.
 Unit II therefore exhibits an overall coarsening-upward trend.
-Unit III (556.7-604.2 mbsf), with very poor recovery, consists of dolomitized, fine sand-sized bioclastic grainstone and chert fragments.
+Unit III (556.7-604.2 mbsf), with very poor recovery, consists of dolomitized fine sand-sized bioclastic grainstone and chert fragments.
 It is likely that the chert fragments represent thin beds and lenses of preferentially silicified wackestone/ooze.
-The boundary between Units II and III is sharp and represents a major hiatus.
+The boundary between Units II and III is very sharp, and represents a major hiatus.